lazysquirrellabs/airhockey/README.md

 </p></a>

 ## Development
-The game is a simple toy project with two purposes: practice 2D game development and kickstart the development of complete games as side projects.
+The game is a simple toy project with two purposes: practice 2D game development and kick-start the development of complete games as side projects.
 I chose a simple game genre intentionally, to ease the development and increase the changes of it making into a complete game.

 The game was developed using the Unity game engine.
-All code and art assets (with the exception of the audio) were created in-house.
-You can access the project's [Trello board](https://trello.com/b/4qmWZ7Zt/air-hockey) for the projecet's roadmap and development history.
+All code and art assets (except for the audio) were created in-house.
+You can access the project [Trello board](https://trello.com/b/4qmWZ7Zt/air-hockey) for its road map and development history.

 ## Bug reporting